$

 The holiday season in NYC is always a spectacular time filled with enchanting traditions.
 If you’re visiting the city during Thanksgiving, be sure to check out the Macy’s Thanksgiving Day Parade and its larger-than-life balloons, intricate floats, and festive performances.
 It’s a cherished annual spectacle that marks the beginning of holiday celebrations.

-In the heart of the city, the Bryant Park Winter Village adds to the magic with its charming ice skating rink, twinkling holiday market stalls, and the warmth of seasonal treats.
+In the heart of the city, the Bryant Park Winter Village adds to the magic with its charming ice skating rink, twinkling holiday market stalls, and warmth of seasonal treats.
 At the end of October, this bustling village transforms Bryant Park into a winter wonderland, offering visitors the chance to shop for unique gifts and enjoy delicious food.

 Chelsea Flea.
 Photo by Sam Hollenshead.